Bugis Food Guide: 30 Best Places To Dine At | Eatbook.sg

 Yat Ka Yan Dessert (Tan Quee Lan)

-Yat Ka Yan is not a halal-certified eatery.
+Yat Ka Yan is not halal-certified.

 Yat Ka Yan: Old-School Dessert Shop With Creamy Chee Cheong Fun And Orh Nee Chendol